riordi80/portfolio/README.md

 - **Interactive Map:** Location map integrated with React Leaflet.
 - **Modern UI:** Inspired by contemporary design trends with a focus on simplicity and clarity.
 - **RSS Feed:** A dedicated page offering an RSS feed of blog content for content syndication.
+- **Comments CRUD:** Blog comments are fully managed through Firestore with integrated Create, Read, Update, and Delete operations, allowing users to add, edit, and delete comments.

 ## Getting Started